xsolla/xsolla-launcher-build/README.md

 close_steam_launcher_when_game_start| Whether to close desktop Launcher when the game is started.
 Works only for Xsolla Launcher published on Steam.
 Can be ‘true’ or ‘false’.
 Default is ‘false’. html_tabs| An array with parameters of custom HTML tabs, where name is a name of the tab (the length of the string should be less than 15 characters), url is a URL to the HTML page.
 [Wiki page](https://github.com/xsolla/xsolla-launcher-build/wiki/v2.4.4) default_p2p_enabled | Whether to use P2P or CDN game delivery.
 Can be ‘true’ or ‘false’.
 Default is ‘true’.
-You need to contact your account manager before changing to sign a license agreement amendment.
+You need to contact your account manager before changing to sign a license agreement amendment. restore_password_link | A URL to reset a password.
+The link opens in a browser.
+By default it leads to the Xsolla Login password reset page.
+If the field is empty (или the value is not stated), the link will be hidden from the authorization page.

 <details><summary>Example</summary>

  ```
 {
   "ga_tracking_id": "UA-111111111-1",